 How we are funded

-During the Covid crisis we received an Arts Council Emergency Grant and a share of the DCMS Culture Recovery Fund to help us through this challenging time and we have raised in excess of £70, 000 through a community appeal – The Show Will Go On!
+During the Covid crisis we received an Arts Council Emergency Grant and a share of the DCMS Culture Recovery Fund to help us through this challenging time and we raised in excess of £70, 000 through a community appeal – The Show Will Go On!

 In ‘normal’ times: